famfigueiredo/github_repo/GSEA research notes.md

+From ChatGPT when prompted to explain a negative *Normalised Enrichment Score* (NES):

+*In summary, a negative NES in GSEA indicates that the gene set is  significantly downregulated in the condition of interest compared to the control, reflecting a negative correlation with the phenotype being  studied.
+This information can provide valuable insights into the  biological processes that are less active or suppressed in the  experimental condition.*

+### Interpretation of GSEA Results:

+- **Positive NES:**
+  - Indicates that the gene set is enriched at the top of the ranked list, suggesting that genes in the set are upregulated in the condition of interest.
+- **Negative NES:**
+  - Indicates that the gene set is enriched at the bottom of the ranked list, suggesting that genes in the set are downregulated in the condition of interest.

 Most studies related to viral infection use qPCR to 'measure' gene expression of target genes in relation to a *housekeeping gene*.
 The approach of using RNAseq as a tool to study immune responses is inherently different, in the sense that it does not compare gene expression against a housekeeping gene.
 Instead, it requires using a *reference*, such as a control group.
 This control group provides the baseline gene expression against which all other groups are compared to.

 Because with RNAseq one looks at thousands of genes simultaneously, it makes more sense to have a holistic view of gene expression.
 Any emerging patterns in gene expression tend to stand out during pathway analysis, since pathways, by definition, incorporate hundreds, or even thousands, of differentially regulated genes.

-From ChatGPT when prompted to explain a negative *Normalised Enrichment Score* (NES):

-*In summary, a negative NES in GSEA indicates that the gene set is  significantly downregulated in the condition of interest compared to the control, reflecting a negative correlation with the phenotype being  studied.
-This information can provide valuable insights into the  biological processes that are less active or suppressed in the  experimental condition.*